-In 2021, we redesigned and formalized employee onboarding, relationship building, and other retention best practices.
-We also expanded training for interview skills in order to hire candidates that are a best fit, more effectively communicate job expectations, and increase awareness of unconscious biases in order to broaden the candidate pool and hire more effectively.
-We have seen the positive effect of our efforts within new employee retention and anticipate more progress as the broader labor market-related turnover begins to normalize.
+In 2021, we redesigned and formalized employee onboarding, relationship building, and other retention best practices in a program called "Intentional Retention".
+In 2022, we expanded this program to our leadership training and development efforts with a focus on skills in key areas that influence employee tenure.
+We also expanded training for interview skills in order to hire candidates that are best fit, more effectively communicate job expectations, and increase awareness of unconscious biases in order to broaden the candidate pool and hire more effectively.
+We have seen the positive effect of our efforts within new employee retention and believe continued adoption as well as utilization of other innovative methods create substantial opportunities to enhance turnover and drive notable improvements throughout the organization.